Pottery Class Fee Calculator

 Why is it important to track overhead costs for pottery?

-Tracking overhead costs is crucial because these indirect expenses, such as studio rent, utilities, kiln maintenance, and insurance, are necessary for your pottery business but aren't tied to a single piece.
-Failing to allocate overhead to your products means your sale price won't cover your true operational expenses, leading to an unsustainable business model.
+Overhead costs like studio rent, utilities, kiln maintenance, and insurance are necessary expenses that aren't tied to a single piece.
+Failing to allocate overhead means your sale price won't cover true operational expenses.
+In the default example, overhead ($5) represents 20% of the $25 batch cost.